alexlercher/Lercher_etal_2024/README.md

-# Antiviral innate immune memory in alveolar-macrophages following SARS-CoV-2 infection
+# Antiviral innate immune memory in alveolar macrophages following SARS-CoV-2 infection

 This repository contains the code to reproduce all transcriptomic and epigenomic analyses from the manuscript